 from a building or structure;

-“demolition” means the complete or partial dismantling of a building or structure by pre-planned and controlled methods or procedures;
+demolition means the complete or partial dismantling of a building or structure by pre-planned and controlled methods or procedures;

-“licence” means a licence issued under regulation 3.116(2);
+licence means a licence issued under regulation 3.116(2);

-“licensed person”, in relation to class 1, class 2 or class 3 demolition work, means a person who has been issued with a licence that allows the person to do that class of demolition work.
+licensed person, in relation to class 1, class 2 or class 3 demolition work, means a person who has been issued with a licence that allows the person to do that class of demolition work.

 [Regulation 3.114 inserted in Gazette 30 Mar 2001 p.
 1774-5; amended in Gazette 7 Jun 2002 p.
 2734.]